mjon/WildCounts/_count/how-to/concepts--wild-counts-are-more-than-just-nature-watching.md

 ---
-title:  "What-Where-When-Who-Why-How: wild counts is more than just nature watching"
+title:  "What-Where-When-Who-Why-How: make sure you do them all"
 sub_title: "The Why and How are often missing from casual nature watching observations, and museum specimen collections, but they’re just as important as What-Where-When-Who."
 author: jonsullivan
 date:   2019-02-26 17:30:00 +1300